AriFordsham/GHCWiki/commentary/compiler/renamer.md

 This feature is implemented as follows (I always forget).

-- Names that are implicitly bound by the Prelude, are marked by the type `HsExpr.SyntaxExpr`.
-Moreover, the association list `HsExpr.SyntaxTable` is set up by the renamer to map rebindable names to the value they are bound to.
+- Names that are implicitly bound by the Prelude, are marked by the type `GHC.Hs.Expr.SyntaxExpr`.
+Moreover, the association list `GHC.Hs.Expr.SyntaxTable` is set up by the renamer to map rebindable names to the value they are bound to.
-- Currently, five constructs related to numerals (`HsExpr.NegApp`, `HsPat.NPat`, `HsPat.NPlusKPat`, `HsLit.HsIntegral`, and `HsLit.HsFractional`) and two constructs related to do-expressions (`HsExpr.BindStmt` and `HsExpr.ExprStmt`) have rebindable syntax.
+- Currently, five constructs related to numerals (`GHC.Hs.Expr.NegApp`, `GHC.Hs.Pat.NPat`, `GHC.Hs.Pat.NPlusKPat`, `GHC.Hs.Lit.HsIntegral`, and `GHC.Hs.Lit.HsFractional`) and two constructs related to do-expressions (`GHC.Hs.Expr.BindStmt` and `GHC.Hs.Expr.ExprStmt`) have rebindable syntax.
 - When the parser builds these constructs, it puts in the built-in Prelude Name (e.g. `PrelNum.fromInteger`).
-- When the renamer encounters these constructs, it calls `RnEnv.lookupSyntaxName`.
+- When the renamer encounters these constructs, it calls `GHC.Rename.Env.lookupSyntaxName`.
 This checks for `-fno-implicit-prelude`; if not, it just returns the same Name; otherwise it takes the occurrence name of the Name, turns it into an unqualified `RdrName`, and looks it up in the environment.
 The returned name is plugged back into the construct.
 - The typechecker uses the `Name` to generate the appropriate typing constraints.